fuzzymfx/fuzzymfx.github.io/content/cv.md

   - Old Blog - [🔗](https://anubhavp.dev/oldblog/)
   - Current Blog - [🔗](https://anubhavp.dev/blog/)
   - Built a multi client blog application using Django and zuzu and hosted it on AWS EC2.
 The frontend of the application was built using React Hooks and Bootstrap.
-- [CORS Proxy](https://github.com/fuzzymfx/cors-proxy) - A CORS proxy server written in NodeJs.
-  - \[Node, Express, CORS, gh-actions]
-  - Built a CORS proxy using NodeJs and Express and used gh-actions to automate the deployment of the application.
-- [Zygon- SIT 2023](https://github.com/fuzzymfx/zygon-sit-2023) - Contributed to the development of the SIT 2023 website.
-- [LC200](https://github.com/fuzzymfx/LC-200) - A curated list of 200+ resources for data structures and algorithms.
 - [Qtree](https://github.com/fuzzymfx/qd-compression) - Inspired by KoalasToTheMax, QTree is a short live demonstration of image compression and decompression using Quadtrees, that partitions a two-dimensional image by recursively subdividing it into four quadrants.
   - \[NodeJs, Quadtrees, Canvas- HTML5]
   - Built a web application using NodeJs and Canvas to compress and decompress images using Quadtrees.
   - Live demo - [🔗](https://anubhavp.dev/blog/qtree/)
--[DSA 450](https://github.com/fuzzymfx/DSA-450) - A curated list of 450+ questions for data structures and algorithms by [Love Babbar](https://www.youtube.com/channel/UCQHLxxBFrbfdrk1jF0moTpw).
-- [SDE Sheet](https://github.com/fuzzymfx/SDE-sheet) - A curated list of questions for data structures and algorithms by [Striver](https://www.youtube.com/channel/UCJskGeByzRRSvmOyZOz61ig).
 - [Explored](https://github.com/fuzzymfx/explored) - The Globe from Github's homepage implemented in ThreeJS with beautiful shading.
   - \[ThreeJS, WebGL, GLSL, JavaScript]
   - Demonstrated a web application using ThreeJS and WebGL to render a globe with beautiful shading.